-Two Criminal Defense Attorneys in Houston, Texas writing about courtroom battles, significant cases and events from a Modern Black Perspective.
+Two Criminal Defense Attorneys in Houston, Texas writing about courtroom battles, significant cases and events.

 Sunday, September 11, 2011